src-d/guide/engineering/documents/CONTRIBUTING.md

 - They should in general include tests, and those shall pass.
     - If the PR is a bug fix, it has to include a new unit test that fails before the patch is merged.
     - If the PR is a new feature, it has to come with a suite of unit tests, that tests the new functionality.
-    - In any case, all the PRs have to pass the personal evaluation of at least one of the [maintainers](MAINTAINERS) of go-git.
+    - In any case, all the PRs have to pass the personal evaluation of at least one of the [maintainers](MAINTAINERS) of the project.

 ### Format of the commit message